oracle/opengrok/README.txt

 project to this directory.
 The creation of the per-project directory and the logging.properties file can be easily done in a script.

-The command used in step 2 can look like this:
+The command used in step 2 can thus look like this:

   OPENGROK_LOGGER_CONFIG_PATH=/var/opengrok/myproj.logging \
      OPENGROK_READ_XML_CONFIGURATION=/var/opengrok/etc/configuration.xml \